-I’m not trying to be overly negative, but on this one-year anniversary, I would have liked to see more innovations.
+I’m not trying to be overly negative, but by now I would have liked to see more innovations.
 We’ve had a year to explore new ideas, adapt more effectively to an online audience, and be more creative in our presentation.
-But most live-streamed services I’m seeing are not very different from those early first months of the lockdown.
+But most live streamed services I’m seeing are not very different from those early first months of the lockdown.
 What happened?

-– Perhaps most important, do we understand that the live-stream services doesn’t have to mimic the physical service?
+8. Perhaps most important, do we understand that live stream services don’t have to mimic the physical service?
 By now, we should understand that it’s a unique experience and design it for an online congregation – not a physical one.

 Our producer at Cooke Media Group, Dan Wathen puts it this way: “It’s important to stress effectiveness over quality.
 Just because you have a chat room or special video segments doesn’t mean you’re actually “connecting” with your congregation.
 The real meaning for weekend services is to share worship and the Word in a community environment.
 I’ve come to believe a livestream is never going to feel like the physical service, even if the pastor addresses the camera.
 The real key to growing the online church is to not only think about weekends but also create other digital options throughout the week (small groups, Sunday school, etc).
 That idea allows us to create both in-person options as well as digital-only experiences that may be different but work together.
 I’ve watched some single camera pre-taped services that I personally enjoy more than the 6-camera live services, because it’s really about how effective you are using what you have.”

 Let’s keep exploring.
-Because our digital presence matters more than ever.
+Our digital presence matters more than ever.